Rolls-Royce and VTT get together for smart ships

 The two companies are combining physical tests with digital technologies.
 They will also use field research to incorporate human factors into safe ship design.

-“Rolls-Royce is a pioneer in remotely controlled and autonomous shipping,” says VTT executive vice president Erja Turunen.
+“Rolls-Royce is a pioneer in remotely controlled and autonomous shipping,” says VTT executive vice president Erja Turunen, in a release.
 “Our collaboration strengthens the way we can integrate and leverage VTT’s expertise in simulation and safety validation, including the industrial Internet of Things, to develop new products and in the future, enable us to develop new solutions for new areas of application as well.”